 3. There are a few affiliate links scattered in this post.
 That means if you click on one and make a purchase, I earn a small commission for sending a customer their way.
-This costs you nothing extra, but helps to support the site and lets me keep doing what I do.
-Thank you! :)
+I only recommend products I personally use and like.

 1. Lavender Infused Oil